comboy/catcher/README.md

       (irb):2:in `irb_binding'
       (.. full backtrace here ..)

-And finally forget about Thread.new, just use:
+And finally, for threads, just use:

     Catcher.thread "doing science" do
-      # your stuff
+      # your stuff in a thread
     end

 Which is equal to Thread.new with Catcher.block inside.